-Sorry, we currently do not offer senior citizen discounts.
+Sorry, we currently do not offer senior citizen or any other discounts.

 Yes, it is possible to put your gratuity on a credit card after the meal is served.
 It is not included in the price of the food, alcohol or train ride and is appreciated for the service staff.
 A good experience should be rewarded with a 18% – 22% tip on the total bill.

 Almost.
-The Dinner Train runs Saturdays through the entire year with the exception if a holiday falls on a Saturday, we will not run.
+The Dinner Train runs Saturdays through the year with the exception if a holiday falls on a Saturday, we will not run.
 The train is put into storage during January & February, and the first two weekends in March.
 Each year we begin our Saturday runs the first Saturday after daylight savings time change.
 We begin selling tickets on the following schedule for 2023: